bingomanatee/looking-glass-engine/ADVANCED_README.md

 and complete() will suspend their operation silently. note - complete() and error() will prevent subsequent stages - but not subsequent stages for the current hook.
 If you are concerned, check the `event.isStopped` property inside your hooks first.

+### isStopped : boolean

+indicates whether the event has completed; in which case any next/error calls would themselves throw errors.

 ### method: `next(value)`